iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Example Semantic Queries}

 \lstset{style=SQLStyleTiny}

 \lstset{style=SQLStyle}

-Table~\ref{tab:demo_table} lists six semantic SQL queries that depict different workloads supported by \dbname{}.s \emph{Q1} is a simple query with a semantic project to extract genre and main character of a movie from the movie plot (i.e., story).
-Observe that this semantic project is defined as a table inference. \emph{Q2} is a scalar counterpart of a semantic project, where the language of the movie is inferred from the movie title. \emph{Q3} generates a new table by extracting knowledge from an LLM. \emph{Q4} shows a query with semantic select to filter negative reviews of a specific movie based on sentiment analysis. \emph{Q5} joins two tables by a semantic join condition that an LLM evaluates.
-Finally, \emph{Q6} applies a semantic aggregate to summarize the style of each director.
+Table~\ref{tab:demo_table} lists six semantic SQL queries that depict different \dbname{} workloads. \emph{Q1} is a simple query with a semantic project to extract genre and main character of a movie from the movie plot.
+Semantic project is defined as a table inference. \emph{Q2} is a scalar counterpart of a semantic project, where the movie's language is inferred from the movie title. \emph{Q3} generates a new table by extracting knowledge from an LLM. \emph{Q4} has a semantic select to filter negative reviews of a specific movie based on sentiment analysis. \emph{Q5} joins two tables by an LLM-based semantic join condition. \emph{Q6} has a semantic aggregate to summarize each director's style.
 Observe that semantic operations coexist with traditional relational operators and adhere to the declarative nature of SQL.